ADELABU-ADEJUMOKE/PROJECT-ON-LITA-CAPSTONE/README.md

   #### ***SQL***

-  Queries used to analyze the data where:
+  Queries used to analyze the data are:

  - retrieving the total number of customers from each region.
 - find the most popular subscription type by the number of customers.